alexandru/showmyrequest/README.md

 Just a simple helper I'm using to test my clients.
 It simply parses the request and dumps it as an YAML object.

-Some use-cases:

-- in case your client accesses a website that does geo-IP filtering, you may want to play with the X-Forwarded-For header to indicate the request is coming from another city
-- you may want to see if the Referer or Cookie or other headers were passed correctly
-- etc...
+The code is a little hackish but it works.

 Sample request:

 [http://displaymyrequest.herokuapp.com/some/path?first_name=Alex&email=not+available](http://displaymyrequest.herokuapp.com/some/path?first_name=Alex&email=not+available)